Craft cider & apple juice

 Step 4: juice flows!
 Apple juice is bottled & pasteurised.
 Cider goes into vats for fermentation - either with natural or added yeast.

 Colour - most dessert apples turn yellow/red when ripe.
+Pears go from green to yellow.

 Taste it - does it taste good?
 Easy if you’ve got dessert apples.
 Cooking apples remain sharp when ripe.